-- medications that can harm the ear
+- an ototoxic medication, which can harm the ear

-- circulatory problems
+- blood circulation problems

 - abnormal tissue growth or tumors

-- genetic factors
+- genetic, or inherited, factors

 - low birth weight

-- doesn’t seem to understand language
+- don’t seem to understand language

-- doesn’t attempt to form words
+- don’t attempt to form words

 - trouble following group conversations